 Privacy Does the collection method abide by information privacy principles (refer to Appendix F)?
-How will informed consent from participants be obtained?
+Is there a mechanism for garnering informed consent from participants?

-Confidentiality Is the anonymity and confidentiality of participants and respondents ensured?
+Confidentiality Is the anonymity and confidentiality of participants and respondents maintained?

-Need for clarification Is the participant or respondent able to seek clarification or further detail from the evaluator or interviewer when needed?
+Need for clarification Is the participant or respondent able to seek clarification or further detail from the evaluator or interviewed when needed?

-Richness of dataDoes the collection method provide data that is rich in detail?
+Richness of data Does the collection method provide data that is rich in detail?